khjoen/perf-tester/README.md

-### how long does it takes to call millis()?
+### how long does a call millis() takes?
-The problem here is timing millis() with itself cannot work accurately.
+The hypothesis is millis() cannot be timed using itself to get accurate results.
 The main argument is millis() disables interrupts to read the clock counter.
 The common stategy may not work in this case.
-Lets use the perf-tester instead.
+Lets use the perf-tester instead and see.

-Our stategy to get an idea of how long micros takes is to first setup a test with a blank loop not forgetting to disable code optimization during the compilation, otherwise the compiler may not include the loop in its outputed object.
+The stategy to get an idea of how long millis() takes is to first setup a test with a blank loop not forgetting to disable code optimization during the compilation, otherwise the compiler may not include the loop in its outputed object.
 Then, we time the loop locally using the common stategy.
-Nothing disables interrupts so the common stategy is ok in this case.
+Nothing disables interrupts so the common stategy is ok at this stage.
+Do the same with interrupts and A1, compare timings to get an idea of how the board's clock are drifting apart from each other, then do the tests with a call to millis() in the loop and calculate timing results.

 ```
 // save compiler options